-This bill would authorize the court to presume that a defendant does not have the ability to pay if the defendant demonstrates that he or she is receiving public benefits under specified programs, including, among others, the Supplemental Nutrition Assistance Program and Medi-Cal.
+This bill would require the court to consider the defendant's ability to pay when a defendant appears for adjudication of any infraction.
+By increasing the duties of county officers, this bill would impose a state-mandated local program.
+The bill would authorize the court to conclusively presume that a defendant does not have the ability to pay if the defendant demonstrates that he or she is receiving public benefits under specified programs, including, among others, the Supplemental Nutrition Assistance Program and Medi-Cal.
 This bill would also require the court to advise the defendant of the right to a determination of the ability to pay at the time of rendering judgment.